Responses to the drafting of the 2020 Hong Kong national security law: Japan

 On June 9 Japan expressed their concerns over Hong Kong protests, arrests, and the national security law.
 On June 21 Japan is considering altering its visa requirement to lure more Hong Kong financials elites to Japan in light of the looming national security law.
 Japan continued to speak out against the national security law as part of the G7 urging Beijing to revoke the law.

+This incident sparked a phrase in the Japanese mass media: 'Today Hong Kong, Tomorrow Taiwan, Day After Tomorrow Okinawa".

 Taiwan

 on June 18 Taiwan President Tsai Ing-wen announced Taiwan will offer humanitarian assistance for the Hong Kong protesters fleeing from the national security law.
 On June 30, Taiwan Cabinet Spokesperson issued a press release condemning the national security law and warning Taiwan citizens living in Hong Kong to beware of "possible risks" imposed by the national security law.

+Since the implementation of the Hong Kong national security law, the phrase Today Hong Kong Tomorrow Taiwan has gained popularity in Taiwan, reflecting the fear of being absorbed by China.

 United Nations (UN)

 On June 19 United Nations High Commissioner for Human Rights stated that the UN will closely monitor China's national security law and its impact on Hong Kong's human rights, as no one outside of the Beijing Standing Committee has seen details of the law, she stressed that the law must be clear in scope and definition.
 On June 26, UN Office of High Commissioner published a statement endorsed by 51 independent human rights experts urging China to withdraw the national security law in Hong Kong.
 On the same day, former UN High Commissioner for Human Rights and other former special envoys urged the UN to appoint a special committee to monitor the situation in Hong Kong.

 On June 30, UK's Ambassador to the WTO and UN Julian Braithwaite delivered a speech on behalf of many nations urging "the Chinese and Hong Kong Governments to reconsider the imposition of this legislation and to engage Hong Kong's people, institutions and judiciary to prevent further erosion of the rights and freedoms that the people of Hong Kong have enjoyed for many years."
-The nations endorsed this speech are Albania (as of July 15), Australia, Austria, Belgium, Belize, Canada, Denmark, Estonia, Finland, France, Iceland, Ireland, Germany, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, the Republic of the Marshall Islands, the Kingdom of the Netherlands, New Zealand, Norway, Palau, Slovakia, Slovenia, Sweden, Switzerland, and the United Kingdom.
+The nations endorsed this speech are Albania (as of July 15), Australia, Austria, Belgium, Belize, Canada, Denmark, Estonia, Finland, France, Iceland, Ireland, Germany, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, the Marshall Islands, the Netherlands, New Zealand, Norway, Palau, Slovakia, Slovenia, Sweden, Switzerland, and the United Kingdom.
+Belize, Marshall Islands, Palau are also countries that have formal diplomatic relations with Taiwan.